jaredLunde/exploration/CONTRIBUTING.md

 ## Development

-Here's what you need to know to start developing `jotai-file-explorer`.
+Here's what you need to know to start developing `exploration`.

 ### Package scripts